 Data Tool Instructions

-The Sustainable Seafood Data Tool was built using Tableau, a software package designed to visually represent complex data.
+The Sustainable Seafood Data Tool was created using Tableau, a software package designed to visually represent complex data.
 Tableau has a distinct functionality that can take some getting used to.
-Tableau offers a series of instructional videos (account required) which you may find useful.
+Tableau provides a series of instructional videos (account required) which you may find useful.
 The page offers additional tips to navigate this particular tool.
 To help you make the most of the tool, we've also developed a series of brief tutorial videos.

-- Certified by ASC, Fair Trade USA, or MSC
+- Certified by ASC, BAP, Fair Trade USA, or MSC

 - Rated by the Monterey Bay Aquarium Seafood Watch program